 What watch should you use with your iPhone?

-Although Android Wear 2.0 and Tizen - a rival OS to Apple and Google - watches work with iPhones, the best watches right now are the Apple Watch 3 and original Apple Watch.
+Although Wear OS and Tizen - a rival OS to Apple and Google - watches work with iPhones, the best watches right now are the Apple Watch 3 and Apple Watch Series 1.

 Both of these devices are tailored for the iPhone experience, with watchOS working perfectly with iOS, so it makes sense to buy one of these.

 If you can still pick up an Apple Watch 2, that might be a good budget buy, as it offers many of the best features of the Watch 3 at a lower price.
 Though Apple has now discontinued the device, so we don't expect you'll be able to buy it for much longer.

 1. Apple Watch 3